 - Visa fees.
 Canadian passport holders must obtain a tourist visa known as a “Tourist Card.”
 This is usually provided by the airline you are flying into Cuba with and the cost is included in your airfare.
 Please note your Canadian passport must be valid for at least 1 month beyond your expected departure date from Cuba (i.e. until at least April 13th 2020.)

 - Lunches except on Lunch on Tuesday, March 10th, when we have lunch in place of dinner.

 - Arrival & departure transfers.
 We can arrange individual or group transfers when we have confirmed the arrival & departure times of your flights.
 The exact price will depend on the number of people arriving on your flight.

-- Porters We do NOT include porterage.
+- Porters We do NOT include tips for porters.
 Porters MAY be available to help you with your suitcase and you should be prepared to tip them if you use their services.
 Please only bring one piece of luggage per person and make sure your luggage has wheels so you can move your own luggage when necessary.